odintheprotector/odintheprotector.github.io/_posts/2025-03-29-my-roadmap-in-forensic-and-osint.md

 rule.
 For instance, you're testing a malware to write a report for your company, if you run it on your real machine accidentally, it will affect not only your computer but also others.
 Depending on the severity of the problem you may be warned or at worst fired and even held legally responsible.
 Or if you are working on OSINT, the key for success is you investigate something without detected by cyber crimes.
 You have to do everything to hide your identity or it's very dangerous that threat actors will delete all fingerprints and worse they can k*ll you if they find you!
+So to work well, you must remove some your bad habits like **"Oh I'm running this sample on my real machine because it's convenient"** or **Oh I found this information by using my real machine and I'm confident that they cannot find me!**, those will ruin you day by day and you will regret if the baddest things happen and you must **obey all rule of company**.
+Combine them with your CTF skills fluently, I believe that you will have a good position in their eyes!

 ## C. Conclusion